arvvoid/a500kybhid/README.md

 1. **Play a Macro**:
    - Press **Help + F6** to **Help + F10** to play the macro stored in the corresponding slot (slots 1 to 5).
-   - The macro will replay the recorded key presses/releases at original timing.
+   - The macro will replay the recorded key presses/releases with the original timing by default.
+   - If Robot Macro Mode is on (toggle with **HELP + R**), the macro is played with 2ms intervals between key events instead of the original timings.
+In this mode, a macro with 32 key events will play one cycle in approximately 64 ms.

-2. **Activate Looping** (BETA):
+2. **Activate Looping**:
    - Press **Help + F5** to toggle looping mode for macros.
    - When looping is active:
      - A macro will repeat continuously once started.